 See More Templates

-A free meeting agenda template for visualizing and improving a process by using a Value Stream map.
-Includes a 24-page detailed instruction guide.
+A free meeting agenda template for setting mindfulness-based guidelines for a sensitive discussion.
+Includes a 16-page detailed instruction guide.

-A free meeting agenda template for running Board meetings with early-stage startups and investors.
+A free meeting agenda template for structured board meetings that put important decisions first.
 MS Word and online formats.
 Includes a 19-page detailed instruction guide.